Legislative proposal on a Union certification framework for carbon removals.

 Further reading:

-- European Parliament, EPRS, A Union certification framework for carbon removals, Legislation in progress briefing, January 2023
+- European Parliament, EPRS, A Union certification framework for carbon removals, Briefing, March 2024

-- European Parliament, EPRS, Sustainable carbon cycles: Promoting removal, storage and recycling, October 2022
+- European Parliament, EPRS, Sustainable carbon cycles: Promoting removal, storage and recycling, Briefing, October 2022

 - European Parliament, EPRS, EU climate action policy: Responding to the global emergency , Study, March 2021

-- European Parliament, EPRS, The six policy priorities of the von der Leyen Commission: State of play in spring 2023, In-depth analysis, March 2023
+- European Parliament, EPRS, The six policy priorities of the von der Leyen Commission: An end-of-term assessment, In-depth analysis, April 2024

 Author: Liselotte Jensen, Members' Research Service, legislative-train@europarl.europa.eu